I remember several years ago, being about 20 years old, and I was out with a group of girlfriends. None of the men seemed interested in me.

 I know this because I have been there and felt it.
 It feels awful.

 It took me ages to learn that my own silly story was destroying my ‘light’ as some new-agey people might describe it!

 The Honesty that is REQUIRED for you to find a good Man…

 But what if this kind of honesty with yourself is required for you to find a loving relationship?

 I want you to feel the power that comes with being incredibly feminine and attractive; and not falling for the silly ideal that you have to be masculine to be worthy in this world.
-No.

 You could have failed school and many men would love you (perhaps more men than you think).